savf/BloSS/README.md

 ---

-The current implementation does not yet support deploying the required contracts.
-This means, you first need to deploy the `relay.sol` contract, followed by the `autonomous_system.sol` contracts for each autonomous system.
-Make sure to deploy the system contracts through the ethereum node running on the same system as the BloSS controller.
-This ensures, that the owner of the contract will be the correct ethereum node.
-Finally, register all subdomains with the relay contract through the `addSubnetwork()` method.
-Through the Remix IDE, you can use the following parameters for the method:
+The current implementation does not yet support deploying the relay contract automatically.
+This means, you first need to deploy the `relay.sol` contract by hand, for example through the Remix IDE.
+Afterwards, you need to configure the relay contract in the `config.ini` of each controller by replacing the line from the default config:

->"192.168.1.0/24","0xDEADBEEFFEED"
+>`RELAY_CONTRACT_ADDRESS = 0xDEADBEEFFEED`

-which would for example register the 192.168.1.0 subnet with netmask 255.255.255.0 to be managed by the system contract with address 0xDEADBEEFFEED.
+with the actual contract address obtained through Remix.

-*This very tedious setup process should be automated in a future revision of the BloSS system.*
+*A small initial setup script will soon be provided that automatically deploys the relay contract.*

 ---